-IMPORTANT: You must read the following disclaimer before continuing.
-The following disclaimer applies to the attached offering circular.
-You are advised to read this disclaimer carefully before accessing, reading or making any other use of the attached offering circular.
-In accessing the attached offering circular, you agree to be bound by the following terms and conditions, including any modifications to them from time to time, each time you receive any information from us as a result of such access.
+You must read the following disclaimer before continuing.
+The following disclaimer applies to the attached offering circular (the "Offering Circular").
+You are therefore advised to read this disclaimer page carefully before reading, accessing or making any other use of the attached Offering Circular.